sourcecode369/deep-reinforcement-learning/README.md

 ### Tutorials

-The tutorials lead you through implementing various algorithms in reinforcement learning.
+The notebooks helps through implementing various algorithms in reinforcement learning.
 All of the code is in PyTorch (v0.4) and Python 3.

 * [Dynamic Programming](https://github.com/udacity/deep-reinforcement-learning/tree/master/dynamic-programming): Implement Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.
 * [Monte Carlo](https://github.com/udacity/deep-reinforcement-learning/tree/master/monte-carlo): Implement Monte Carlo methods for prediction and control.